Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the rules and practicalities of commencing a claim, including service by alternative methods.
-As you revise, focus on:
+For SQE1, you are required to understand the rules and practicalities of commencing a claim, including service by alternative methods, with a focus on the following syllabus points:

 • The circumstances in which the court may authorise service by alternative methods or at alternative places under CPR 6.15.

-• The requirements for making an application for alternative service and the evidence needed.
+• The requirements for making an application for alternative service and the evidence needed, including use of Form N244 and appropriate witness statements (PD 23A).

-• The court’s discretion and the factors considered when granting alternative service.
+• The court’s discretion and the factors considered when granting alternative service, including the need for “good reason” and likelihood of notification.

 Test Your Knowledge